Freek J. Beekman

-Frederik (Freek) J. Beekman is a Dutch inventor, entrepreneur and Professor of Applied Physics at Delft University of Technology, known for his work in the field of molecular imaging.
+Frederik (Freek) J. Beekman is a Dutch inventor, entrepreneur and Professor of Applied Physics at Delft University of Technology, mainly known for his work in the field of tomographic image reconstruction and molecular imaging systems.

 Life and work

 Born in Markelo, Beekman studied Experimental Physics at Radboud University Nijmegen from 1986 to 1991.
 In 1992 he started his PhD at Utrecht University, graduating in 1995 with his thesis, entitled "Fully 3D reconstruction of SPECT using object shape-dependent scatter models."